-What’s more, researchers tested the efficacy of Priority Inbox, specifically on Google employees and discovered that workers with Priority Inbox “spent 6% less time reading email overall, and 13% less time reading unimportant email.”
+What’s more, researchers tested the efficacy of Priority Inbox, specifically on Google employees and discovered that workers with Priority Inbox “spent 6% less time reading email overall, and 13% less time reading the unimportant email.”

 The same technique is being utilized in tagging emails for pre-determined promotion, social and primary inboxes.

 A database made up of consumer complaints drawn from the Federal Trade Commission reported that 1.3 million or 42% of all the 3 million complaints made in 2016 were related to fraud, with about $744 million worth of losses.